-And we are honored to have Professor Montreuil joining us to lead the opening session on the Physical Internet at a symposium on technology and the supply chain that Lehigh University’s Center for Supply Chain Research is hosting on April 6-7.
+And we are honored to have Professor Montreuil joining us to lead the opening session on the Physical Internet at a symposium on technology and the supply chain that the Center for Supply Chain Research at Lehigh is hosting on April 6-7.
 (Visit our website for more information and registration.)

 Applying Internet Principles to the Physical World

 Let me share just two examples of what it means to apply the technologies and methodologies of the digital internet to the physical world.
 One of the most important technologies that make the internet work is the way it moves data around the world by subdividing it into information packets with header information that relays how the subdivided packets have to be put back together again, following TCP/IP protocols.
 Having standardized protocols means the process is platform independent—it makes no difference if you’re looking at the information on a computer running on Mac, Linux, Microsoft Windows, or another platform, or even on your smartphone, tablet or smartwatch.

 So if you send a 25MB photo from Bethlehem, Pa., to Sydney, Australia, that file will be broken into separate packets that are automatically routed through the most efficient network path.
 One packet may go through New York, London, and Dubai and arrive in Sydney, while another packet of information may route through Los Angeles to Tokyo to Sydney.
 Once the individual packets arrive, the image is reconstructed and you get a full picture.
 This happens seamlessly.